 I’ve gone back and forth for months on my inauguration plans.
 A large part of me wanted to hop on a plane and get far, far away from this city.
 Hide my head in the sand and pretend this isn’t really happening.
 Or stay here, get in bed on January 19th, and remain there for the next four years (or at least the next four days).

 But I’m lucky to come from a family of fighters.
 A family that doesn’t shy away from a fight.
 So tomorrow my people are coming.
 My parents and I will hunker down on Inauguration Day.
 We won’t turn on the TV or go near the Capitol.
 We’ll go self-investigate Comet Ping Pong and drink a helluva lot of wine; cry, yell, and hold each other tight.

 And on Saturday?
 On Saturday we’ll march alongside our cousins, aunts, nieces, and nephews.
 We’ll march because the Affordable Care Act saved my mom’s life when she was diagnosed with breast cancer in 2014.
 We’ll march to #DefendThe5th because we’re proud to call John Lewis’s ‘horrible‘ district our home.
-We’ll march to let President Obama know that we won’t let his legacy be erased.
+And we’ll march to let President Obama know that we won’t let his legacy be erased.

 I’m awfully proud to have been raised by a family who believes in making ‘good trouble’.
 I’ll be prouder still when we sit down together after we’re done marching and figure out how to continue this fight after inauguration week is over.

 How are you planning on ‘celebrating’ the Inauguration?